This apprenticeship is for people who want to specialise in a particular area within the entertainment and event technology industry.

 To find out more, contact your regional Skills Active Learning Support Advisor.

-Remember, to do this qualification on the job, a Skills Active trainee needs to be working as a volunteer or paid employee in the performing arts industry.
+Remember, to do this apprenticeship on the job, a Skills Active trainee needs to be working as a paid employee in the performing arts industry.

 If you are interested in this qualification, but you're not currently employed in the industry, contact your local performing arts facility, or a Skills Active Learning Support Advisor to talk about how you can get involved.